‘Socialism or extinction’ is a scientific fact, not just a slogan

 “There’s also something else going on.
 With every year that goes by, it becomes more and more difficult to extract the same amount of materials from the earth.
 Today, three times more material has to be extracted per unit of metal than a century ago.”

 There is no such thing as ‘green capitalism’.
-The ‘Green New Deal’ proposed by social democrats — which actually involves privatising the last areas of common land — is species suicide.
+The ‘Green New Deal’ proposed by social democrats — which actually involves privatising the last areas of common land and increasing the exploitation of workers in Africa, Asia and Latin America — is species suicide.

 Socialism and non-intensive production